“The Prosecco region is just an hour from Venice?” My friend whispered, as though I’d just shared the world’s greatest secret with her.

-Through Visit Prosecco Italy, I will share with you how to visit the Prosecco region.
+Through this website I will share with you how to visit the Prosecco region.
 On this page, I’ve got a little bit more information about the region itself and the ‘Prosecco’ grape.

 I should warn you, all I have by way of credentials is many, many hours of drinking sparkling wine.
 And, whilst I’ve probably not quite hit the 10,000 hours of experience to make me an expert, as defined by Malcolm Gladwell in his book Outliers, I could probably tell the difference between a Champagne, a Prosecco and a Cava with my eyes (mostly) closed.

 But you’re not here for an in-depth course on Prosecco, are you?
 You just want a top-level view.
 And that’s what I have for you.

 So, let’s begin…

 What is Prosecco?